Sudan battles intensify on 3rd day; civilian deaths reach 97 | Law-Order

 "Gunfire and shelling are everywhere," Awadeya Mahmoud Koko, head of a union for thousands of tea vendors and other food workers, said from her home in a southern district of Khartoum.

-Even in a country with a long history of civil strife, the scenes of fighting in the capital and its adjoining city Omdurman across the Nile River were unprecedented.
-The turmoil comes just days before Sudanese were to celebrate Eid al-Fitr, the holiday marking the end of Ramadan, the Islamic month of fasting.

-The clashes are part of a power struggle between Gen. Abdel-Fattah Burhan, the commander of the armed forces, and Gen. Mohammed Hamdan Dagalo, the head of the Rapid Support Forces, a paramilitary group.
-The two generals are former allies who jointly orchestrated an October 2021 military coup that derailed Sudan's transition to democracy.
+The power struggle pits Gen. Abdel-Fattah Burhan, the commander of the armed forces, against Gen. Mohammed Hamdan Dagalo, the head of the Rapid Support Forces, a paramilitary group.
+The former allies jointly orchestrated an October 2021 military coup that derailed Sudan's transition to democracy.
 The violence now threatens to throw the country into a wider civil conflict just as Sudanese were trying to revive the drive for a democratic, civilian government after decades of military rule.

-Both generals have dug in, saying they would not negotiate a truce and ignoring international calls to tell their forces to stand down — even from their powerful foreign backers.
-Instead, each has demanded the other's surrender.
+The U.S., the U.N. and others have called for a truce.
+Egypt, which backs Sudan's military, and Saudi Arabia and the United Arab Emirates — which forged close ties to the RSF in recent years as it sent thousands of fighters to support their war in Yemen — have also called for both sides to stand down.
+But both generals have thus far dug in, demanding the other's surrender and ruling out negotiations.
 Dagalo, whose forces grew out of the notorious Janjaweed militias in Sudan's Darfur region, portrayed himself in a statement on Twitter on Monday as a defender of democracy and branded Burhan as the aggressor and a "radical Islamist."
-Pro-democracy activists have noted that both generals have a long history of human rights abuses.
+Both generals have a long history of human rights abuses and have cracked down on pro-democracy activists.

 Fighting has been particularly fierce around each side's main bases, located amid civilian areas, and at strategic government buildings.

-Egypt backs Sudan's military, while the United Arab Emirates and Saudi Arabia have forged close ties with the RSF's Dagalo, who sent thousands of his forces to fight alongside them in Yemen's conflict.

 At a meeting of the Group of Seven wealthy nations in Japan on Monday, U.S. Secretary of State Antony Blinken said the Sudanese ''want the military back in the barracks.
 They want democracy.
 They want the civilian-led government, Sudan needs to return to that path."
-In recent months, negotiations had been under way to get back on a path to democracy.
-Under international pressure, Burhan and Dagalo agreed to a framework agreement with political parties and pro-democracy groups.
+Under international pressure, Burhan and Dagalo had recently agreed to a framework agreement with political parties and pro-democracy groups.

 However, the deal was vague on key points of dispute, including how the RSF would be integrated into the armed forces and who would have final control.
 The signing of the deal was put off repeatedly as tensions rose between the generals.